onera/paradigm/training/C/03_Exercise_2/exercise_2.md

 *<span style="color:olivedrab;">
 Marie is part of the Dupont family.
 She is going to meet members of the Perez family.
 She already knows some of them.
 Marie is going to provide her name to the members of the Perez family she doesn't know.
-In a sens, we can link Marie with the memebers of the Perez family she doesn't know.
+In a sense, we can link Marie with the members of the Perez family she doesn't know.
 Then communicate to them the same information, which is her name.
 This is exactly a Part-to-part exchange with the option `PDM_PART_TO_PART_DATA_DEF_ORDER_PART1`.
 In our mesh location exercise, who is the Dupont family who will provide their name and who is the Perez family?
 </span>*

-As each MPI ranks hosts source *and* target partitions, we will use the function `PDM_part_to_part_iexch` which allows for transparent, bilateral data exchange.
+As each MPI ranks hosts source *and* target partitions, we will use the **PDM_part_to_part_iexch** function which allows for transparent, bilateral data exchange.

 +++ {"jupyter": {"source_hidden": true}, "editable": false, "deletable": false}